 |Moving Xeams from one machine to another

 Moving Xeams from one machine to another

 This page talks about moving Xeams from one machine to another.

-Copy the contents of the config folder with the exception to two files:
+- Copy the contents of the config folder with the exception of one file:

 parameters that may be different on the newer machine.
 There are two ways to merge this file from older to newer